 - headache that causes slurred speech or drooping on one side of the face

-- headache that comes on very suddenly and severely with no lead-in symptoms
+- headache that comes on very suddenly and severely with no lead-in symptoms or warning

 - headache that occurs with a fever, neck stiffness, confusion, seizure, double vision, weakness, numbness, or difficulty speaking